mayojarman/Rock-Paper-Scissors-Arena-Simulation-Java-Swing/README.md

-# Rock, Paper, Scissors: Arena Simulation in Java Swing (TikTok inspired)
+# Rock, Paper, Scissors: Arena Simulation in Java Swing

 ## Description
 Three groups of customizable size of papers, rocks, and scissors are generated in three distinct sections of the field.